 Microsoft Excel is a powerful software.
 There are many default Excel Functions that we can use to create formulas.
-Many educational institutions and business companies use excel files to store valuable data.
+Many educational institutions and business companies use Excel files to store valuable data.
 Sometimes, we need to find the maximum value based on certain conditions.
-We can do that by combining the MAX and the IF functions.
+We can do that by combining the MAX and IF functions.
 Moreover, the MAXIFS function can also do the job.
 However, the AGGREGATE function can perform a similar task with some additional benefits like ignoring error values.
-This article will show you 3 ideal examples to use AGGREGATE to achieve MAX IF behavior in Excel.
+This article will show you 3 ideal examples of using AGGREGATE to achieve MAX IF behavior in Excel.

-3 Ideal Examples to Use AGGREGATE to Achieve MAX IF Behavior in Excel
+How to Use AGGREGATE to Achieve MAX IF Behavior in Excel: 3 Examples

 The AGGREGATE function can carry out various operations depending on the Function Number that we’ll input in the argument.
 Then, we can decide on what to ignore by choosing the Option Number.
 Subsequently, we have to select the Array on which we’ll perform the operations.
 Here, we’ll show how you can use this function to achieve the MAX IF behavior.
 To illustrate, we’ll use a sample dataset as an example.
 For instance, the following dataset contains Region, Product, Net Sales, & Invoice Date.
 This article will show the process to extract the maximum sales of a product from a particular region.